reframejs/reframe/readme.md

 **Rapid Prototyping** -
 You can change your app's stack at any time which comes in handy for quick prototyping.
 For example,
-you could implement your first prototype as a frontend only (static site) and skip a real database by hard-writing data in your codebase.
+you can implement a first prototype as a frontend only (static site) and skip a real database by hard-writing data in the codebase.
-You could then deploy easily and for free (to a static host such as Netlify or GitHub Pages).
+The prototype can then be deployed easily and for free (to a static host such as Netlify or GitHub Pages).
-Later, when hard-writing data isn't sustainable anymore, you would add a server and a real database to your prototype.
+Later, when hard-writing data isn't sustainable anymore, you can add a Node.js server with a real database to the prototype.

 **Learn Once, Write Any App** -
-Instead of learning different web frameworks depending on what JavaScript stack you need, you can learn Reframe to implement apps with any JavaScript stack.
+Instead of learning different web frameworks, you can learn Reframe to implement apps with any JavaScript stack.
+For example you can use Reframe to implement an frontend only (static site) with Vue.js but you can as well use Reframe to create a frontend+backend (SSR app) with React.

+**Resillient Framework** -
+Web dev technologies are rapidly evolving and thanks to its flexible architecture, Reframe will be able to adapt and embrace what comes next.
+For example, we are currently evaluating to replace Webpack with Parcel.
+Reframe aims to be your long-term companion for building web apps.